velkuns/game-text-engine/adr/0008-data-conditions.md

 ## Context

 In some case, state or action require some conditions to be applied.
-And we can have multiple conditions to be applied.
+And we can have multiple prerequisites to be applied.
-So we need to define number of conditions required from a list to be considered as met, and the list of those conditions.
+So we need to define number of prerequisites required from a list to be considered as met, and the list of those conditions.

 - number: number of conditions required to be met
 - list: list of conditions